NeuroTechX/ntx_slack_archive/random.md

  >at the very least ultimately you'll want letters of recommendation, and it's easier if it's a prof who's seen you outside of class. (go to office hours!)

+4/4/2017 4:21 PM

+ **karchie** :

+ >and at best, maybe you turn it into some undergrad lab experience. you want that.